EwanColquhoun/loadsheet-planner/README.md

 [Back to top](<#contents>)
 # Testing
 Testing of the code revealed that in both '.py' files the line breaks (due to line length) involving an operator were inaccurate.
 The current best practice (post 2016) is to line break before an operator so that all the operators are in line.
 This is easier to read than breaking the line after the operator.
 Reference [flake8rules](https://www.flake8rules.com/rules/W503.html).
+To ensure compliance with the current published PEP8 requirements the 'errors' with the line breaks have been rectified.
+The code passes PEP8 with no errors.
 ![PEP8 results image](assets/images/pep8.png)
 [Back to top](<#contents>)
 ## Bugs